 The new jetty directly on the Mittelland Canal, which passes only a few hundred meters from Benkhausen Castle, is a special attraction.
 Passenger boats of the “White Fleet of Minden” provide regular daily excursions to the “Benkhausen Castle” jetty from May to September.

-In 2009, Paul Gauselmann decided to save Benkhausen Castle from decay and convert it into a training and education centre for the Gauselmann Group.
-The entire family was quickly enthusiastic about the idea.
+After Paul Gauselmann decided to save Benkhausen Castle from decay, the entire family was quickly enthusiastic about the idea.
 The purchase was above all an emotional decision, because the preservation of this cultural treasure for the entire region was very close to the hearts of all family members.
 Therefore, everything was done to preserve and restore the original character of the castle.
 In the process, the planned investment sum had to be greatly expanded again and again.

 In the meantime, the castle is not only a renowned training centre, but also a popular venue for events in the fields of art, music and culture.
 The café "Die Rentei" also contributes to the fact that Benkhausen Castle has become one of the most popular destinations in the Minden-Lübbecke district.